 Indeed it is quite easy to edit macros in Excel.
 If you have enabled macros, you can open the VBA editor anytime.
 Then you can edit that.

 We are going to provide you with two ways to edit the macros.
 Let’s see them one by one.

-1. Use Keyboard Shortcut to Edit Macros in Excel
+1. Using Keyboard Shortcut to Edit Macros in Excel

 If you are used to working with keyboard shortcuts and want to make your operation faster, this is going to be a go-to method for you.
 We are showing you two keyboard shortcuts to go to the VBA editor.
 You can choose any of them, it’s up to you.

 1.1.
-Apply Keyboard Shortcut to Open Macros Dialog Box
+Applying Keyboard Shortcut to Open Macros Dialog Box in Excel

 This keyboard shortcut will open a Macro dialog box.
 From there, you can choose any macros and edit.